PengfeiWei-NWPU/Bayesian-Active-Learning-for-Structural-Reliability-with-EIER-function/README.md

 This package of Matlab codes are developed for implementing the developments in the following paper.
+Feel free to contact me at pengfeiwei@nwpu.edu.cn if you have any question.

 Wei, P., Zheng, Y., Fu, J., Xu, Y., & Gao, W. (2023).
 An expected integrated error reduction function for accelerating Bayesian active learning of failure probability.
 Reliability Engineering & System Safety, 231, 108971.